 I went to the computer and typed 24 sets of rhyming sight words in.

 Then I printed them out and added one set of words to the cupcake, then the matching word to the candle.
 After laminating and cutting them out, BAM… center time.
 Students have to match the rhyming sight word by reading the sight words.

-Purple- Phonics- My students wrote the room finding B like bird and D like dog words to go with our pet unit.
+Purple- Phonics- My students wrote the room finding B-like bird and D-like dog words to go with our pet unit.

 Blue- Unit- We did week 2 of our Paddy Potato Project.
 The eye of the potato is changing colors and little toots are budding from many areas of the potato.

-Green- Unit- We reviewed Motion from last week and did this push and pull sorting activity.
+Green- Unit- We reviewed Motion from last week and did this push-and-pull sorting activity.

-I am going to be updating and revamping my whole pet unit to add the subtraction sets, a way to turn the art into a book you class will love, and so much more.
+I am going to be updating and revamping my whole pet unit to add the subtraction sets, a way to turn the art into a book your class will love, and so much more.
 I have big plans for this unit, so I will let you know when it is ready to go.
 (I made it past year so updating is a must!)
 If you have a pet unit need I can add, please let me know as well.
 I will add it to the revamp list.